geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 ## :thought_balloon: What you can expect

-You can expect to meet brilliant and friendly peers, generate ideas, give feedback, write code, and make friends!
+You can expect to meet brilliant and friendly peers, generate ideas, give feedback, learn awesome stuff, write code, and make friends!

 ### Orientation